 There are several convenience stores on campus where you can get most basic supplies for daily living such as Lawson 108 and 7-Eleven, but quality and choice may be limited and prices higher than in local markets.
 Additional shops are located in the AIT Arcade, specifically a bakery, a shop that sells snacks and toiletries, clothing and souvenier stores, a book and stationery shop, salon shops, a tailor and an IT shop.

 The AIT Cafeteria on campus serves Asian, Halal, Western, Thai, and Vegetarian dishes.
-It is open from 7:00 a.m. to 9:30 p.m where you can find Minimum cost meals worth 35 Baht.
+It is open from 7:00 a.m. to 9:30 p.m. where you can find Minimum cost meals worth 50 - 60 Baht.
 At SU Snack food vendors sells Halal dishes.
 It is open from 8:00 a.m. to 11:00 p.m.
-There are also a number of coffee shops in different academic buildings which are open during office hours, from 7:30 a.m. to 4:30 p.m.
-Kiosk shops are also available for specific types of food around the campus which are open till 8:30 p.m.
+There are also a number of coffee shops in different academic buildings which are open during office hours, from 7:30 a.m. to 4:30 p.m. and Kiosk shops available for specific types of food around the campus which are open till 8:30 p.m.
+We have also convenience stores (Lawson 108 and 7-Eleven) which are open 24 hours a day.
 Students, however, should not always expect to be able to obtain food of exactly the kind they are used to.

 Under the Royal Thai Government regulations, students are not allowed to obtain employment outside the AIT campus.